 - CSS, starting with the Introduction to CSS module

 - More advanced HTML modules

-We'd recommend that you learn HTML and CSS at the same time, moving back and forth between the two topics.
-This is because HTML is far more interesting with CSS, and you can't really learn CSS without knowing HTML.
+Once you understand the fundamentals of HTML, we recommend that you learn HTML and CSS at the same time, moving back and forth between the two topics.
+This is because HTML is far more interesting and much more fun to learn when you apply CSS, and you can't really learn CSS without knowing HTML.

-Before starting this topic, you should also have at least basic familiarity with using computers, and using the Web passively (i.e. just looking at it, consuming the content.)
-You should have a basic work environment set up as detailed in Installing basic software, and understand how to create and manage files, as detailed in Dealing with files — both are parts of our Getting started with the web complete beginner's module.
+Before starting this topic, you should also be familiar with using computers and using the web passively (i.e., just looking at it, consuming the content).
+You should have a basic work environment set up as detailed in Installing basic software and understand how to create and manage files, as detailed in Dealing with files — both of which are parts of our Getting started with the web complete beginner's module.

-It is recommended that you work through Getting started with the web before attempting this topic, however it isn't absolutely necessary; much of what is covered in the CSS basics article is also covered in our Introduction to CSS module, albeit in a lot more detail.
+It is recommended that you work through Getting started with the web before proceeding with this topic.
+However, doing so isn't absolutely necessary as much of what is covered in the CSS basics article is also covered in our CSS first steps module, albeit in a lot more detail.